Paris restaurants turn food scraps into biogas

 Stephan Martinez of neighborhood bistrot Le Petit Choiseuil, who took the initiative for the project, said the collection anticipates the law but that participating restaurants are happy that someone collects their waste and puts it to good use.

-"The positive response from customers about recycling is also a big bonus," said Martinez, whose 50-seat restaurant produces only about five tons of organic waste per year.
+"The positive response from customers about recycling is also a big bonus," said Martinez, whose 50-seat restaurant produces only about five tonnes of organic waste per year.

 In his own tiny kitchen, cooks now put peelings and leftovers in transparent plastic bags that are collected every morning by quiet biogas-fuelled trucks.